nathan-osman/informas/README.md

     make

-That's it &mdash; you can run the application with:
+That's it!
+You can then run the application with:

     dist/informas

+To create a container for running Informas in Docker, run the following command:

+    docker build -t <NAME> .